coffeepostal/iDo-Wedding-App/README.md

-# Welcome to iDo--Wedding App
+# Welcome to iDo—Wedding App

 ## Introduction

 When I got engaged, my fiancée and I wanted an in-depth RSVP manager, along with the ability to easily tie people to the gifts they purchased us.
 I searched *GitHub* for a wedding app, and found a few, but most were glorified blogs, and so I created iDo.

-*iDo* is still in development and is mostly targeted and my original, personal need.
+**iDo** is still in development and is mostly targeted and my original, personal need.
 It is slowly getting developed further and made into a universally useful application.
-Keep checking back here for updates, or I guess you can _watch_ the app here on *GitHub* and keep up to date that way.
+Keep checking back here for updates, or I guess you can *watch* the app here on **GitHub** and keep up to date that way.

-## Setup--Admin User Setup
+## Setup—Admin User Setup

 To create an admin user (still a Guest record, though) all you need to do is run: